biopython/biopython.github.io/wiki/PhyloXML.md

 Summer of Code project
 ----------------------

-This module is being developed by [Eric Talevich](User%3AEricTalevich "wikilink") as a project for Google Summer of Code 2009, with NESCent as the mentoring organization and Brad Chapman as the primary mentor.
+This module was being developed by [Eric Talevich](User%3AEricTalevich "wikilink") as a project for Google Summer of Code 2009, with NESCent as the mentoring organization and Brad Chapman and Christian Zmasek as the mentors.

-Main SoC project page: [PhyloSoC:Biopython support for parsing and writing phyloXML](https://www.nescent.org/wg_phyloinformatics/PhyloSoC:Biopython_support_for_parsing_and_writing_phyloXML)
+The main page for the project is here: [PhyloSoC:Biopython support for parsing and writing phyloXML](https://www.nescent.org/wg_phyloinformatics/PhyloSoC:Biopython_support_for_parsing_and_writing_phyloXML)

+The [Phylo](Phylo "wikilink") module was developed afterward in order to integrate this SoC code with the rest of Biopython.

 Related software
 ----------------